 So, what era would she have belonged to?

-Personally, I agree with what she quoted.
-I have watched hundreds of movies belonging to the 30’s and 40’s – there was a mystic to the way actors and actresses went about their skills.
-The fuss over glamour was less and the natural beauty came to the fore.
+I agree with what she quoted.
+I have watched hundreds of movies belonging to the ’30s and 40’s – there was a mystic to the way actors and actresses went about their skills.
+The fuss over glamour was less, and the natural beauty came to the fore.

-Should I blame on the gruesome war and the after-effects to the way people began defining ‘glamour’?
-After all, a natural brunette had to be a blonde to become popular and Marilyn was an example when she started out in the film industry –
+Should I blame the gruesome war and the after-effects of the way people began defining ‘glamour’?
+After all, a natural brunette had to be a blonde to become famous, and Marilyn was an example when she started in the film industry –

 “During my modelling days, I was a brunette.
-Miss Emmeline Snively, who then ran the largest model agency in Los Angeles kept insisting I become a blonde.
-But I refused, I didn’t want to bleach my hair.
-But she kept telling me, “Norma Jeane, if you expect to go places, you’ve got to be a blonde.””
+Miss Emmeline Snively, who then ran the most extensive model agency in Los Angeles, kept insisting I become a blonde.
+But I refused; I didn’t want to bleach my hair.
+But she kept telling me, “Norma Jeane, if you expect to go places, you’ve got to be a blonde. ”

-The name has remained fresh and alive with memories, stories, quotes, and largely rumours as to who ‘Marilyn Monroe’ really was.
+The name has remained fresh and alive with memories, stories, quotes, and rumors about who ‘Marilyn Monroe’ really was.

-The interview with George Barris gives a sneak peek into her mind and her thought process devoid of the glamour.
+George Barris’s interview gives a sneak peek into her mind and her thought process devoid of glamour.

 And then within days after sharing parts of her life, she was gone…. this time forever.
 And I am not sure she completed the two books (Captain Newman and To Kill a Mockingbird) she was reading at the time of the interview.